AdnanSlef/spartans-ectf-2023/README.md

 Our design document offers an overview of our design, emphasizing the security measures in place to protect the secure car and key fob devices.
 To view the design document, click [Spartans_Design.pdf](Spartans_Design.pdf).

+Additionally, we provide a collection of diagrams to offer a graphical demonstration of the ideas behind each of the key processes, as well as the natuer of the various objects in the ecosystem.
+To view this visualization document, click [Spartans_Visualize.pdf](Spartans_Visualize.pdf).

 Our design is further documented in README files, such as [car/README.md](car/README.md) and [fob/README.md](fob/README.md).
 These READMEs give an overview of the functionality of each device type.